Last Updated on by

 The most popular sizes for Pelican Elites are the 20QT and 30QT, with the 70QT and 50QT next.
 None of the Pelican Elites have less than a 4 star rating, with most at 4.5 and 5 stars.

-Let’s take a closer look at what some of the individual models offer.
+Let’s take a closer look at what some of the individual portable cooler models offer.

 The 30QT Elite Cooler is a great choice for two people for a weekend camping trip.
 This cooler is 25.3″ long, 18.5″ tall, and 19″ wide.
-Ice retention is rated for 2 full days with a 2:1 ice to goods ratio.
+Ice and cold retention is rated for 2 full days with a 2:1 ice to goods ratio.
 With this ratio, you can fit camping trip food for two, along with 12 cans or 22 cans of beer/soda.
-The 30QT Elite comes with easy Press & Pull closure latches, built-in bottle opener, built-in can holders, and features all stainless-steel hardware.
-Though it may be smaller in design, just like any other Pelican cooler this one is certified bear proof.
+The 30QT Elite comes with easy Press & Pull closure latches, built-in bottle opener, built-in can holders, and features all stainless steel hardware.
+Though it may be smaller in design, just like any other Pelican cooler this one is certified bear proof, perfect for camping.
 Pelican also guarantees this cooler for life.

 The 70QT Elite is a step up from the 30QT, offering basically double the space.
 This model is perfect for a four-person camping trip.
-You’ll have the same 2-day ice retention rate and a 2:1 ice to goods fill recommendation.
-In this model, you can easily fit 4 days of food and 24 cans or fill it with only 46 cans.
+You’ll have the same 2-day cold ice retention rate and a 2:1 ice to goods fill recommendation.
+In this model, you can easily fit 4 days of food, water bottle and drinks and 24 cans or fill it with only 46 cans.
 The dimensions are 36″ x 21″ x 20.3″.
 You’ll have all the same features as the 30QT.

-Here’s some information on a popular Tundra cooler offered by Yeti.
+Here’s some information on a popular Tundra cooler offered by Yeti Coolers.

 The Yeti Tundra 35QT is ideal for personal use or 2+ people.
 The dimensions are roughly 22″ x 16″ x 16″.
-The 35QT can hold 21 cans of soda or beer when packed with a 2:1 ice to goods ratio.
+The 35QT can hold 21 cans of soda, water bottle, beer or other drinks when packed with a 2:1 ice to goods ratio.
 You can expect ice retention of 2+ days when properly packed.
-The FatWall design of the cooler and PermaFrost insulation made the Yeti Tundra one of the best coolers when it comes to ice retention.
+The FatWall design of the cooler and PermaFrost insulation made the Yeti Tundra one of the best coolers when it comes to cold ice retention.
 Although not backed by the company, plenty of customers find they can sometimes get up to 5 days of ice with this model.

-The rest of the coolers in the Tundra series are all very similar, only differing in size capacity.
+The rest of the coolers in the Tundra series are all very similar, only differing in size capacity, but all cold as an igloo and perfect for camping.
 The larger the cooler, the longer the ice retention as well.
 Some other cool features to the Yeti Tundras include it being bear proof, built with a Vortex drain system and comes with a freezer-quality gasket to prevent air leaks.

-Pelican coolers do tend to hold ice slightly longer than Yeti coolers, based on the personal findings of customers.
-Pelican coolers are also slightly less expensive than the Yeti equivalent.
+Pelican coolers do tend to hold ice slightly longer than Yeti coolers, based on the personal findings of customers, but both of them will preserve your food and drinks.
+Pelican coolers are also slightly less expensive than the Yeti coolers equivalent.
 You’ll also find that the design of the Pelican latches and handles are more simple but also easier to use.
 Pelican coolers are also bear-proof without needing a padlock.
 Better yet, Pelican coolers come with a lifetime warranty.